charlesb/CDF-workshop/README.md

 Our agent has been tagged with the class 'demo' (check nifi.c2.agent.class property in /usr/minifi/conf/bootstrap.conf) so we are going to create a template under this specific class

-But first we need to add an Input Port to the root canvas of NiFi and build a flow as described before
+But first we need to add an Input Port to the root canvas of NiFi and build a flow as described before.
+Input Port are used to receive flow files from remote MiNiFi agents or other NiFi instances.

 ![NiFi syslog parser](images/nifi-syslog-parser.png)

 Don't forget to create a new Kafka topic as explained in Lab 3 above.

 We are going to use a Grok parser to parse the syslog messages.
-Here is a Grok expression that can be used here:
+Here is a Grok expression that can be used to parse such logs format:

 ```%{SYSLOGTIMESTAMP:syslog_timestamp} %{SYSLOGHOST:syslog_hostname} %{DATA:syslog_program}(?:\[%{POSINT:syslog_pid}\])?: %{GREEDYDATA:syslog_message}```

-Now that the NiFi flow that will receive the logs are in place, let's go back to the EFM UI and build the MiNiFi flow
+Now that we have built the NiFi flow that will receive the logs, let's go back to the EFM UI and build the MiNiFi flow as below:

 ![CEM flow](images/cem-minifi-flow.png)